crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/quickstart.md

 ## Remediation Component Setup

-Now that our AppSec Component is running in CrowdSec, we need to set up the remediation component to interact with it.
+With our AppSec Component active within CrowdSec, it's time to configure the remediation component to forward requests to it.

 :::info
-Various Remediation Components might have different options for this, look at your dedicated component documentation.
+Different Remediation Components may offer various options for this setup, so consult the documentation for your specific component.
 :::

-To set up the AppSec in the Nginx remediation component, let's edit its configuration file (`/etc/crowdsec/bouncers/crowdsec-nginx-bouncer.conf`), to add the following:
+To setup forwarding of requests in the Nginx remediation component, we'll modify its configuration file (`/etc/crowdsec/bouncers/crowdsec-nginx-bouncer.conf`) by adding the following entries:

 ```bash title="/etc/crowdsec/bouncers/crowdsec-nginx-bouncer.conf"
 APPSEC_URL=http://127.0.0.1:7422
 # in case the AppSec run on the same machine, else provide the AppSec IP
 ```

-This tells our nginx plugin (the remediation component) that we want it to interact with the AppSec Component that is located at `http://127.0.0.1:7422`.
-With this configuration set, every incoming HTTP request will be forwarded there for validation.
+This instructs our Nginx plugin (the remediation component) to communicate with the AppSec Component at `http://127.0.0.1:7422`.
+Once configured, all incoming HTTP requests will be sent there for analysis.

 We can now restart the service: